aziz0519/aziz0519/README.md

 * I have over 7 years of experience working with data analytics and engineering in various industries in banking, consumer technology, and public service
 * My interests lie in applications of Artificial Intelligence in real-world use cases.
 The rise of AI platforms such as ChatGPT, Otter.ai, and copy.ai are game-changers in daily work productivity
 * I'm currently open to opportunities in the Data Science and Analytics field and constantly updating this portfolio with new content.
 * I'm expanding my programming skills to other areas such as front-end web applications and DevOps tools such as Jenkins, Docker, and Kubernetes.
-I'm also developing my proficiency in leveraging low-code tools such as Power Automate for Robotic Process Automation (RPA) to automate manual and repetitive tasks on daily office applications
+I'm also developing my proficiency in leveraging low-code tools such as Power Automate to simplify manual and repetitive tasks on daily office applications

 [![bmc](https://img.shields.io/badge/Buy_Me_A_Coffee-FFDD00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](http://www.buymeacoffee.com/azizbudiman)